maker-or/xs/README.md

 - Custom LLMs for Institutions: Transform your institution’s repository into a knowledge powerhouse with AI tailored to your needs.

-## 🌟 Vision

-Sphere aims to redefine academic productivity by blending resource management, collaboration, and AI capabilities into a single platform.

 ##📩 Contact